acdh-oeaw/vicav-app/docs/vicav_data_architecture.md

 Each data set is represented by one [TEI Corpus Document](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-teiCorpus.html) which contains information common to all data documents in one central place.
 The corpus document has an identifier within `/TEI/teiHeader/fileDesc/publicationStmt/idno`.
 The name of the dataset is encoded within `/TEI/teiHeader/fileDesc/titleStmt/title[@level="s"]`.

+The corpus document contains a series of `<TEI>` elements, each representing one data document.

 ```xml
 <teiCorpus xml:id="tunocentDataset">
    <teiHeader>